Build mobile applications with the web code you love

 Of course, since the applications are built with web tech, they will run on the web and users will be able to access them through their browser.
 In fact, this is what a progressive web app is - a web-based mobile application that makes use of modern web technology to bring a native app-like experience to the user.

 But what if you want a normal app that can be submitted to app stores and installed on the user's device?

 No problem.
-We have frameworks like Ionic to help build our app, and we have another technology called Cordova that can wrap that app up into a native package.
-Cordova creates a native application for whatever platforms you are building on, embeds a web browser into that application, and then loads your web based application into that browser.
+We have frameworks like Ionic to help build our app, and we have other technologies like Capacitor and Cordova that can wrap that app up into a native package.
+Both of these technologies create a native application for whatever platforms you are building on, they embed a web browser into that application, and then load your web-based application into that browser.
 The end result is a native application that can access all native functionality, can be submitted to the app stores, and looks no different to a normal native app (you can't actually see this "embedded browser").